Chapter 5 : Witchy Woman

 “You can’t blame me for not taking you seriously,” Peter grumbled, “you were still drunk when you said that.”
 He accidentally ripped the piece of paper out of Remus’ hands with a little too much force and yelped when a small part of the corner tore off.
 “Shit!
 I’m – I’m so sorry!
 I didn’t mean to -”

-“Relax Wormtail,” James said as he put a hand on his shoulder, “We can fix the tear.
+“Relax, Wormtail,” James said as he put a hand on his shoulder.
+“We can fix the tear.
 Just go fix things with Aeryn, would you?”
 Peter gulped and nodded.
 As he turned to exit the dormitory, he saw Sirius give him the thumbs up.
 He returned the sign and then descended the stairs into the common room.
-After scanning quickly, he saw Xavier Frobisher playing exploding snap with a group of other 5th years and noticed Sybil Brown and a small group of 4th year girls eying them playfully.
+After scanning quickly, he saw Xavier Frobisher playing exploding snap with a group of other Fifth Years and noticed Sybil Brown and a small group of Fourth Year girls eying them playfully.
 However, he found no sign of his girlfriend.
 He took a couple steps backwards and tucked into a shadowy corner.

 “I solemnly swear that I’m up to no good.”